-During the 2013 legislative session, the Senate confirmed the appointment of Ms. Cindy Day to serve a four-year term on the Commission.
-Her term will remain in effect until July 1, 2016.
+Governor Hickenlooper appointed Dr. Lori Scott to serve a four-year term on the Commission as the Representative of Veterinarians who have been licensed in Colorado for at least five years.
+Her Term will remain in effect until July 1, 2019.